Is it possible to make homemade water softener?

-Frugal Water Softeners
+Frugal Water Softener Solutions

 Is It Really Worth It?

 Does anyone have any experience with tightwad approaches to water softeners?
 A regular one (based on ion exchange) came with our house and I am just about to give up on lugging salt down to it.
 I am frustrated with the continuing expense and don't like the idea of putting all that salt into our fresh water supplies!
 Also, I don't see the benefits of reduced soap/detergent use outweighing by *any* margin the cost of the salt.
 Things do NOT seem to get cleaner, with the exception of needing a little less softener for our clothes and a little less scrubbing on our fiberglass tub.
 Our clothes are a little brighter, but that's not worth any $$$ on to us.
-Our detergent & cleaner costs are negligable anyway, as I seriously shop sales & use coupons.
+Our detergent and cleaner costs are negligable anyway, as I seriously shop sales and use coupons.

 Now, I have seen "electronic" water softeners advertised in the Real Goods mail order catalog, and would appreciate any feedback from anyone who has installed one.
 But...
 I have to say honestly the principles of the alternative ones sound like "junk" science to us.
 Thank you very much for any and all feedback!